dokato/connectivipy/doc/index.rst

 <https://github.com/dokato/connectivipy>`_.

 *Connectivity estimation is one of the most important problem in EEG/MEG studies.
-Many estimators work correctly in different applications and this is python tool which allows to have them in one place.
-ConnectiviPy is light and  extendable module open for many data formats.*
+Many estimators work correctly in different applications, so it's convenient to have them all in one tool.
+ConnectiviPy is light and  extendable python module open for many data formats.
+In opposite to other packages it allows you to work with all types of data, not only biomedical.
+Calculations base on numpy and scipy what provides good efficiency.*

 Contents: